Qasr Abu Samrah

 Qasr Abu Samrah (قصر أبو سمرة) is a village and archaeological site in Syria, administratively a part of the Hama District of the Hama Governorate, located 31 km northeast of Hama city.
 Nearby localities include Zughba to the north, al-Tulaysiyah to northwest, al-Junaynah to the west, Fan al-Shamali and Qasr al-Makhram to the southwest, Duma to the southeast, and al-Hazim to the northeast.

 According to the Syria Central Bureau of Statistics, Qasr Abu Samrah had a population of 849 in the 2004 census.

 Qasr Abu Samrah contains the ruins of a Byzantine-era tower and church, both of them not well-preserved.
 The church was built completely from basalt.
 One row of five columns, out of the original two, remains standing, large doorway of the structure.

-On 2 December 2024, the opposition forces captured the town after the SAF abandoned their posts in order to retreat into Hama.
+On 2 December 2024, the Syrian Salvation Government led by Tahrir al-Sham captured the town after the SAF abandoned their posts in order to retreat into Hama.